 Shreshth Rajan.
 Originally written Summer 2025, updated April 2026.

 Vietnam has one-fourteenth of India's population.
-Last year it exported $405 billion in goods.
-India exported $428 billion.
-Vietnam's factory workers earn roughly double what India's do.
-Yet Vietnam keeps winning manufacturing supply chains that India cannot.
+In 2024 it exported $405 billion in goods, nearly matching India's $428 billion.
+Its factory workers earn roughly double what India's do, and yet Vietnam keeps landing the manufacturing supply chains India wants.

-The usual explanation is infrastructure, regulation, ease of doing business.
-These matter.
-But they are symptoms of something deeper.
-India is caught in a trap where cheap labor, the country's supposed advantage, is the thing preventing it from getting richer.
-When you can hire a worker for $150 a month, there is no reason to buy a machine.
-And when nobody buys machines, nobody builds them either.
-Each firm is acting rationally.
-The collective result is an economy stuck at $8 of output per working hour, 133rd in the world.
+The usual explanations (infrastructure, regulation, ease of doing business) capture part of it but miss the deeper point.
+India is caught in a trap where cheap labor, its supposed advantage, is what keeps it poor.
+When you can hire a worker for $150 a month, there is no reason to buy a machine, and without buyers, nobody builds the machines in the first place.
+Every firm acts rationally, and the country ends up stuck at $8 of output per working hour, 133rd in the world.

 Think of it as a prisoner's dilemma played by a million firms.
 Any single company, faced with abundant labor at $150 a month, will hire people instead of buying machines.
 That is the rational move.
-But when every firm makes that move, the entire economy stays low-productivity, no domestic automation industry emerges, and India remains poor.
-The individually rational choice produces a collectively terrible outcome.
+But when every firm makes that move, the economy stays low-productivity, no domestic automation industry emerges, and India remains poor.

 The structure of the economy reinforces this.
-India's development path diverged early toward services rather than scale manufacturing.
-58% of workers are self-employed.
-Only 22% hold regular salaried jobs.
-Labor regulations actively push firms to stay small: a firm with 99 employees has every incentive to stay at 99, because crossing 100 triggers compliance requirements that make the math worse than just not growing.
-The result is an economy where scale, technology adoption, and automation are all suppressed by the same set of rules.
+India's development path diverged early toward services rather than scale manufacturing, and 58% of workers today are self-employed, with only 22% holding regular salaried jobs.
+Labor regulations push firms to stay small: a firm with 99 employees has every incentive to stay at 99, because crossing 100 triggers compliance requirements that make the math worse than just not growing.
+The same rules that keep firms from scaling also kill any chance of technology adoption.

-Robot adoption tells the same story.
+Robot adoption makes this visible.
 India installed 8,510 industrial robots in 2023, a 59% jump that ranked it 7th globally.
 But density is what matters: 5 robots per 10,000 manufacturing workers, compared to 392 in China and over 1,000 in South Korea.
-The relationship between wages and automation is well established in both China and Europe.
+The same pattern shows up across China and Europe: when wages rise, robots follow.
 When labor is cheap, nobody bothers.

-The productivity gap within India tells the same story.
+The productivity gap within India looks similar.
 Hsieh and Klenow found that the most productive Indian firms produce roughly five times the output per worker of the least productive, a spread far wider than in the US or China.
-Small firms cannot justify machines when they can hire people for almost nothing.
-So the gap compounds.
+Small firms cannot justify machines when they can hire people for almost nothing, so the gap compounds.

 Everything above describes a slow problem.
 AI has made it a fast one.
 The IMF puts India's high-AI-exposure employment at roughly 26%, concentrated in the exact services India exports.
 Tech is a $254 billion industry, and its revenue comes from billing clients for developer-hours.
 What happens when the hours collapse?

 Two years ago, AI coding meant Copilot autocompleting a line.
 Today 95% of developers use AI tools weekly.
 More than half do the majority of their work with AI.
 Claude Code went from zero to the most-used coding tool in eight months.
 Devin writes, tests, and ships pull requests autonomously.
-We have moved past the phase where AI assists human engineers into a phase where AI does engineering tasks on its own.
+AI has moved from assisting engineers to doing their work.

 China, meanwhile, is building the tools.
 DeepSeek's R1 hit frontier performance at under $6 million in training costs.
 By early 2026, V4 was coming: a trillion parameters, optimized for coding, running on Huawei chips.
 Chinese firms hold six of the top ten open-weight positions.
 India produces 1.5 million engineering graduates a year.
 It has nothing on this leaderboard.

-Vietnam simplified regulation, built infrastructure, and did not create artificial barriers to scale.
-Electronics are now over a third of its exports, up from 14% in 2010.
-Its manufacturing share of GDP is nearly double India's.
+Vietnam simplified regulation and invested heavily in infrastructure, and crucially never built size-based regulatory thresholds into its labor code.
+Electronics are now over a third of its exports, up from 14% in 2010, and its manufacturing share of GDP is nearly double India's.

 Vietnam got richer by making it easy to build factories.
 India stayed poor by making it easy to hire cheap labor.